Find Affordable College Courses

 649 Yearly Graduations

 The 2nd most popular school in the country for social sciences majors who are seeking their master's degree is George Washington University.
 Each year, around 27,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $57,894 per year, while in-state graduate students, on average, pay $32,850 per year.
-For the 2020-2021 academic year, 649 master's degrees were handed out to social sciences majors at GWU.
-Of these students, 48% were women and 23% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $64,508 per year, while in-state graduate students, on average, pay $35,100 per year.
+During the most recent year for which we have data, 649 people received their master's degree in social sciences from GWU.
+Of these students, 53% were women and 26% were members of underrepresented racial-ethnic groups.
+Data shows that GWU graduates that hold this degree go on to make a median salary of $61,019.

 #3